CloudyDory/cudaica_win/README.md

 **Option 2.
 Build the source code**

-Dependencies:

-1. NVIDIA CUDA (current latest v9.2) (free).

-2. Intel MKL in Intel Parallel Studio XE (current latest 2018 update 3) (free for student).

-3. Microsoft visual studio supported by both above (current 15.6.7, latest one may not be supported).
+Install all softwares in the requirements section.

-It will only compile "cudaica_win.exe".
+The source code will only compile "cudaica_win.exe".
 You still need other files in "EEGLAB_Plugin" folder to run it.

 Last change: 2018/09/10